wangyuefan21/introduction2RelationalJoins/README.md

 ON student.name = score.student_name; -- this is the join condition
 ```

-`INNER JOIN` returns records that are in both tables you join with.
+`INNER JOIN` returns records that are in both tables you join.
 Notice that `John` is not in `score` and `Peter` is not in `student`.
 Therefore, those records would be ignored and the query returns the following results:

 name | class | student_name | score
 ------------- | ------------- | ------------- | -------------